Advanced Clinical Assessment (SNM670)

 Links to profession/academic award

-This unit can be taken stand alone or as part of the MMedSci in Advancing Practice (NURT69).
+This unit can be taken as a stand alone module.
 It is also a core unit on the MMedSci General Practice Advanced Practitioner (NURT101).

 30 credits at level 7 (post-graduate)

 Attendance at classroom and clinical skills based sessions one day per week, with one day for OSCE practice and one day OSCE.
 Some directed study time will be allocated within this.

 Start Date: 12 February 2020 (places are limited)

 Attendance Dates: 12.02.20, 19.02.20, 26.02.20, 04.03.20, 11.03.20, 18.03.20, 25.03.20, 01.04.20, 29.04.20, 06.05.20, 13.05.20, 20.05.20, 27.05.20, 03.06.20

 To apply for this course you need to complete an online application form and you can do this by selecting the "apply" link at the top right of this page.
 A fees and funding form will automatically be sent on submission of your application form.
 Details of funding options can be found on our Funding Page.